AlexHowansky/ork-champions/README.md

 # Installation

-Use my installation at [champions.howansky.org](https://champions.howansky.org/) or simply host these files somewhere and hit `public/index.html` with a reasonably modern browser.
+Use the [GitHub Pages installation](https://alexhowansky.github.io/ork-champions/) or simply host these files somewhere and hit `public/index.html` with a reasonably modern browser.

 # Features